browserplus/borg/data/pages/about/about_browserplus.md

 ## Who is BrowserPlus.org

-BrowserPlus is Dave, Gordon, Lloyd and Steve.
-We're all full time Yahoo! employees and we all work from home *(nice gig if you can get it)*.
+BrowserPlus is Dave, Eileen, Gary, Gordon, Lloyd and Steve.
+We're all full time Yahoo! employees and we all work from home.  *(Nice gig if you can get it)*.
 Since we are geographically diverse, we stay in touch via IRC.
-If you have a question, drop on in at `irc.freenode.net #browserplus`.
+If you have a question, drop on in for a chat at `irc.freenode.net #browserplus`.

 ## What, No Linux!!!

-Well, open sourcing a previously closed source project is not most productive endeavor, coding wise.
+Well, open sourcing a previously closed source project is not the most productive endeavor, coding wise.
 We've talked to the lawyers, sat in on the conference calls, commented the code and cleansed the curses.
 Now with a little bit of time and maybe a little bit of open source magic, we can focus on moving the platform forward.